TelegramBots/book/src/4/passport/key.md

 }
 ```

-> **Warning**: You don't necessarily need to have a dependency on [BouncyCastle package] in your bot project.
+> **Note**: You don't necessarily need to have a dependency on the [BouncyCastle package] in your bot project.
-> Next section below offers a better alternative.
+> The section below offers a better alternative.

 ## From RSA Parameters

-We recommend to JSON-serialize [RSA Parameters] of your key and create RSA object using its values without any
+We recommend to JSON-serialize [RSA Parameters] of your key and create an RSA object using its values without any
-dependency on [BouncyCastle package] in production deployment.
+dependency on the [BouncyCastle package] in production deployment.

 ```c#
 RSAParameters rsaParameters = JsonConvert.DeserializeObject<RSAParameters>(json);
 RSA key = RSA.Create(rsaParameters);
 ```

-You still need to **use BouncyCastle only once** to read RSA key in PEM format and serialize its parameters:
+You still need to **use BouncyCastle only once** to read the RSA key in PEM format and serialize its parameters:

 ```c#
 // using System.IO;